 Electric trains followed, with the first appearing in 1897, produced from the U.S. firm Carlisle & Finch.
 As residential use of power became more prevalent in the early 20th century, electric trains gained popularity and as time went on, these electric trains grew in sophistication, gaining light, the ability to change management, to emit a whistling sound, to smoke, to remotely couple and uncouple cars and even load and unload cargo.
 Toy trains from the first half of the 20th century were often made of lithographed tin; afterwards trains were often made mainly of plastic.

 Pull toys and wind-up trains were marketed by children, while electric trains were marketed towards teenagers, particularly teenaged boys.
 Consumer interest in trains as toys waned in the late 1950s, but has undergone resurgence since the late 1990s due in large part to the popularity of Thomas the Tank Engine.

 Now, S gauge and O gauge railroads continue to be considered toy trains by their adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings produced by Marx in the 1950s to the 1970s).
 However, due to their high price, one is more likely to find an HO scale or N scale train set in a toy store than a O scale set.

-Many modern electrical toy trains contain sophisticated electronic equipment which exude digitized sound effects and permit the operator to safely and easily run multiple remote control trains on a single loop of track.
-In the last few years, many toy train operators may operate a train with a TV camera in the front of the motor and hooked up to a screen, such as computer monitor.
-This will show a picture, like that of a real (smaller size) railroad.
+Many modern electrical toy trains contain sophisticated electronics which emit digitized sound effects and allow the operator to securely and easily run several remote control trains on one loop of course.
+In recent years, many toy train operators will operate a train with a TV camera at the front of the motor and hooked up to a screen, such as pc monitor.
+This will show an image, similar to that of a genuine (smaller size) railroad.